-All learners are given the experience of The National Curriculum in all Foundation subjects with literacy, numeracy, and other cross-curricular links embedded wherever possible.
-In consideration of the needs of our cohort; there is significant focus shown towards PSHE and Beliefs and Values (see below).
+All pupils are given the experience of The National Curriculum in all Foundation subjects with literacy, numeracy, computing, and other cross-curricular links embedded wherever possible.
+In consideration of the needs of our cohort; there is significant focus shown towards PSHE (see below).
+We make use of our excellent facilities through offering food technology as a regular subject for all pupils to access.